College basketball: WNCC women's team gets road victory over Lamar Community College

-The win moves the Cougars to 14-8 on the season and more importantly to 3-1 in the conference.
+The win moves the Cougars to 14-8 on the season and, more important, to 3-1 in the conference.
 WNCC is now tied with Otero for first place after the Rattlers defeated Trinidad State 92-65.
 Trinidad falls to 3-2 in sub-region play.

 Lamar beat WNCC 78-69 in the men's game.

 Ola Duda had a big night in the women's matchup as the freshman from Poland led the way with 18 points.
-Duda said they played alright, especially scoring within the paint.
+Duda said they played all right, especially scoring within the paint.

 “We took care of the ball.
 We limited turnovers and we ran well in transition,” she said. “(The key to the win) was our inside presence.”